Brucephalus/Textbooks/Prosocial.md

 Discipline is what makes strength sustainable.
 Not just the ability to fight, but the wisdom to _choose when not to_.
 In a world of reactors, the man who acts with precision is rare—and powerful.

-Expansion of Topic **8.2.3.1 Emotional Ambushes Are Real** results in meaningful, non-speculative substance and is within scope.

 #### 8.2.3 Keeping Control When You’re Triggered

 Losing your temper feels like power—but it _gives_ power to the people who know how to push your buttons.
 The moment you snap, they win.
 They’ve hijacked your emotions, your reputation, and sometimes even your future.
 Self-control isn’t just about looking calm—it’s about _staying free_.